elhassane1230/docai/README.md

-The repository is designed so the **CPU core runs anywhere** (OpenCV + Tesseract + FastAPI + all evaluation metrics), while the **deep-learning stages** (YOLO, BERT/DistilBERT, sentence-transformers) are optional and lazily loaded — you only pay for the models you enable.
+The repository is designed so the **CPU core runs anywhere** (OpenCV + Tesseract + FastAPI + all evaluation metrics), while the **deep-learning stages** (YOLO, BERT/DistilBERT, sentence-transformers) are optional and lazily loaded, you only pay for the models you enable.

 ---